What are Ageing Assets, and What is the Impact on Facility Management as Asset Deterioration and Obsolescence Occurs

 All assets are required to be managed correctly to remain fit-for-purpose and to manage their obsolescence.

-Asset Management Series
+Enterprise Asset Management Series

 Best Practices to Establishing System Naming Conventions